185 Woodland Place (Directions);

 "I'm excited to lend my efforts in building a youth program at First Presbyterian Huntsville!

 In ’09 Jason decided to attend The Art Institute to pursue his passion of film and photography.
 Since then, he has had a wonderful career working on various film sets and photographing marketing material for several companies.
-Once again, Jason calls Tennessee home and is excited to lend his efforts in building a youth program at First Presbyterian Huntsville!

 If you prefer, you may mail donations to the church P.O. box.
-The address is First Presbyterian Church, P.O.
-Box 39, Huntsville TN 37756.
-The information below will assist those who find online giving more convenient.
+The address is First Presbyterian Church,

 If you bank with the First National Bank of Oneida, you may arrange for automatic deductions through their "Bill Pay" program.